techizone-Small-Project-org/MovieFlix/README.md

 # MovieFlix
-Learn AWS Loadbalancer and Ingress Concepts in EKS and ISTIO
+These Project we use to Learn Nginx and AWS, Load-Balancer concepts and K8s Ingress Concepts